Pyro Scene

 Smoothing Iterations Final[0..256]

-If you are using Gauss-Seidel, use this to define the total number of iterations of the calculation.
-For the other modes, this defines the calculation depth of the coarsest subdivision level.
+If you are using Gauss-Seidel, this sets the total number of calculation iterations.
+For the other modes, this sets the calculation depth of the coarsest subdivision level.

-The image series always shows the same simulation frame of a Gauss-Seidel calculation and starts on the left with a Smoothing Iterations Final value of 10.
-The images to the right show the result of increasing this value by 10.
+The series of images always shows the same simulation frame of a Gauss-Seidel calculation and starts on the left with a Smoothing Iterations Final value of 10.
+The following images on the right show the result of increasing this value by 10.

-The image series always shows the same simulation frame of a Preconditioned Conjugate Gradient calculation and starts on the left with a Smoothing Iterations Final value of 10.
-The images to the right show the result of increasing this value by 10.
+The series of images always shows the same simulated frame of a Preconditioned Conjugate Gradient calculation and starts on the left with a Smoothing Iterations Final value of 10.
+The following images on the right show the result of increasing this value by 10 in each case.

 Maximum Multigrid Depth[0..6]

-This is used to define the number of subdivision levels in modes that use Multigrids (this includes the Preconditioned Conjugate Gradient mode).
+Here you specify the number of subdivision levels for the modes that use Multigrids (this also includes the Preconditioned Conjugate Gradient mode).
 More subdivision levels result in higher accuracy, but also in longer simulation times.
-However, it may also happen that the differences between the higher levels become so small that they can be neglected.
+However, it can also happen that the differences between the higher levels become so small that they can be neglected.

-The image series always shows the same simulation frame of a Preconditioned Conjugate Gradient calculation and uses (from left to right) the Maximum Multigrid Depth values 0, 2, 4 and 6.
-It becomes clear that the changes are always smaller at higher settings.
+The series of images always shows the same simulation frame of a Preconditioned Conjugate Gradient calculation and uses (from left to right) the Multigrid Depth values 0, 2, 4 and 6.
+It is clear that the changes are always smaller at higher settings.

-The image series always shows the same simulation frame of a Multigrid Full-Cycle calculation and uses (from left to right) the Maximum Multigrid Depth values 0, 2, 4 and 6.
+The series of images always shows the same simulation frame of a Multigrid Full-Cycle calculation and uses (from left to right) the Multigrid Depth values 0, 2, 4 and 6.

 Initial Volume Override

-These settings can be used in a similar way to Initial Volume Set to define the initial state of the simulation.
-Explanations can be found further up this page.
-However, the fact that not only a Volume Set object can be linked here, but Volume objects with the individual properties of a simulation, also allows interesting combinations to be implemented.
-For example, it is no problem to use the colors, temperatures, density or velocities of different simulations and to merge them here as a new initial state.
-In addition, swapping of properties can also take place, provided that their data types are identical.
+These settings can be used in a similar way to the Initial Volume Set to define the initial state of the simulation.
+Explanations can be found further up on this page.
+However, the fact that not only a Volume Set object can be linked here, but also Volume Objects with the individual properties of a simulation, means that interesting combinations can also be implemented.
+For example, it is no problem to use the Colors, Temperatures, Density or Velocities of different simulations and combine them here as a new initial state.
+In addition, properties can also be swapped, provided their data types are identical.

-Information about the Volume Set object can be found here and information about the Volume object can be found here.
+Information on the Volume Set object can be found here and information on the Volume Object can be found here.

 Initial Density